 All to make NEW & IMPROVED claims or to sell in markets that require animal testing.

 And in China, it’s actually a LEGAL REQUIREMENT, inflicting suffering and death on thousands of animals each year.

 using existing, safe ingredients

-Companies can create fabulous, new CRUELTY-FREE products by choosing from more than 5,000 established ingredients— no animal testing needed!
+Companies can create fabulous, new CRUELTY-FREE products by choosing from thousands of established ingredients—no animal testing needed!

 using proven non-animal safety tests

 Artificial human tissue grown in the lab has proved better than tests on rabbits in predicting skin irritation in people

 A modern test tube method can distinguish toxic from non-toxic cosmetic ingredients without cruel animal-poisoning experiments

 * North America: leapingbunny.org, Australia: choosecrueltyfree.org.au, New Zealand: safeshopper.co.nz, Korea: ekara.org

 Modern science is replacing last century’s animal tests with kinder, faster, better tools for consumer safety.